 “project” means a project which includes or is intended to include construction work and includes all planning, design, management or other work involved in a project until the end of the construction phase;

-In its latest form, CDM has 5 key duty holders:
+In its latest form, CDM 2015 has 5 key duty holders:

-Click on any of the duty holders above to get a free factsheet for what is required from each duty holder.
+Each of these duty holders has important duties they must discharge to comply with CDM.
+Click on any of the duty holders above to get a free CDM step-by-step guide to follow for each duty holder.